 However, there has been very strong growth in the Lao tourism sector since 1990.
 Tourism is now a major contributor to national income and employment.
 The major tourism activities in the province now include the exploration of jar sites as well as visits to both local ethnic minority villages and historic sites associated with the Indochina wars.

-For much of the last century Laos was in a continual state of war and archaeological research and conservation in the Plain of Jars was impossible.
+For much of the last century, archaeological research and conservation in the Plain of Jars was difficult to carry out.
 The cessation of conflict and the opening up of the country to the outside world has revealed the great importance of the site as well as the problems it faces, including:

 - Lack of documentation and national expertise;

 - Increasing threats of looting and inappropriate development;